- Coordinates

 dPolygon([<Image>, ] <Number of sides> , <X1> , <Y1> , <X2> , <Y2> [, <X3> , <Y3> [... [, <Xn> , <Yn>]]] [, <Background color> [, <Side color>]])

-<Image>: Optional control name or optional Image, WDPic or picLayer variable Versions 24 and later New in version 24
+<Image>: Optional control name or optional Image, WDPic or picLayer variable

 <Side color>: Integer or constant (optional) Color of polygon sides.
-This color can correspond to:If this parameter is not specified, the line color: - corresponds to the color specified in the last call to dPen,
+This color can correspond to:If this parameter is not specified, the line color: - is Transparent if dPen has not been previously used.

-Building a polygon via an array of X and Y coordinates Hide the details
+Building a polygon via an array of X and Y-coordinates Hide the details

 dPolygon([<Image>, ] <Array of coordinates> [, <Background color> [, <Side color>]])